Hotel Margaret

 The Hotel Margaret was a building in Brooklyn Heights, Brooklyn, New York.
 Designed by Frank Freeman and completed in 1889, the hotel was the locality's first skyscraper and for many years remained its tallest building.
-It was destroyed by fire during renovations.
-It seems that a person who was using taping compound left a heater on and forgot to turn it off which started the fire that destroyed the hotel in 1980.
+It was destroyed by a 1980 fire that started when a person who was using taping compound left a heater on and forgot to turn it off during renovations.

 History

 The hotel was built for John Arbuckle, a Brooklyn coffee and sugar importer, and named after his sister Margaret.
 Prominent Brooklyn-based architect Frank Freeman was commissioned to design the building, which was completed in 1889.

 For many years, the hotel remained the tallest building in the locality, becoming a "familiar and appreciated" sight to the locals.
 It was home to several prominent artists, including etcher Joseph Pennell, Nobel Prize-winning novelist Sigrid Undset, and Betty Smith, author of A Tree Grows in Brooklyn.

 The building was remodelled in 1958, and at this time given a coat of "neutral-toned" paint which caused it to lose some of its polychromatic appeal.
 In 1980, work began on converting the hotel into condominiums, but the building caught fire during the renovation and burned down.

 In 1986, architect Stanton Eckstut was hired to design a new residence on the site, which incorporates architectural elements that pay tribute to the former hotel's copper patina details, terracotta façade, and corner bay windows.
 While the new building was under construction, the property was sold to the Jehovah's Witnesses and has been used to accommodate members of their headquarters staff.